EBU Stratified Events

 Stratifications

-• ‘B’: at least two members of the team are Premier Regional Masters or above and no more than one is a Premier Life Master.
+• ‘B’: at least two members of the team are stratification level ‘B’, and none are ‘A’.

 Whilst these ranks are used by the EBU in its events (excluding: the Club Stratified Sim Pairs, where four categories are used; and the Really Easy Afternoon where NGS is used to create two stratifications), they may differ in events organised by clubs, counties or other NBOs.